pymc-devs/pymc-examples/examples/diagnostics_and_criticism/model_averaging.myst.md

 * Moved from pymc to pymc-examples repo in December 2020 ([pymc-examples#8](https://github.com/pymc-devs/pymc-examples/pull/8))
 * Updated by Raul Maldonado in February 2021 ([pymc#25](https://github.com/pymc-devs/pymc-examples/pull/25))
 * Updated Markdown and styling by @reshamas in August 2022, ([pymc-examples#414](https://github.com/pymc-devs/pymc-examples/pull/414))
+* Updated notebook to use pymc 5 by Adrien Porter in November 2023

 +++